pujitha31/AuraSage-AI/README.md

 RoBERTa is utilized for occasion-based text classification to further personalize the suggestions.
 The recommendation engine is rule-based, with a focus on providing a mix of traditional and modern jewelry options based on the extracted features.
 Contribution
 Feel free to fork the project, contribute improvements, and create pull requests.
-For any issues or suggestions, please create an issue in the repository.'''
+For any issues or suggestions, please create an issue in the repository.